Take 5 minutes to learn the foundational concepts of Split’s Feature Data Platform.

 For example, from a stream of room_reservation events, calculate the average number of room nights booked for platinum members by examining the room_nights property after filtering the room_reservation events to those where the property club_membership = platinum.

-To promote “one version of the truth,” metrics are defined in a central location, not on a split-by-split basis, and all metrics are calculated for all flags.
-Split lets you elevate any metric your organization created to be a “key metric” for a given split.
+To promote one version of the truth, metrics are defined in a central location, not on a flag-by-flag basis, and all metrics are calculated for all flags.
+Split lets you elevate any metric your organization created to be a key metric for a given feature flag.
 Then all the remaining metrics are sorted by impact and displayed immediately below the key metrics.
-This design, unique to Split, avoids “blind spots” caused by only looking for what you expect to find which automatically surfaces unexpected impacts.
+This design, unique to Split, avoids blind spots caused by only looking for what you expect to find which automatically surfaces unexpected impacts.
 Refer to Create a metric guide for more information.

 Alerts notify metric stakeholders and the team rolling out a particular feature when a metric threshold has exceeded a rollout or experiment that uses a percentage rollout rule.